kaunel85/ong-bylaws/bylaws.md

 -------------------------------
 85. The Chapter House must remain fully occupied if possible at all times to allow for financial solvency.

-86. Room preference will be given in the following priority:
+86. The House Corporation has the final discretion on all tenants.
+Preference will be given in the following priority:
     1. Active
     2. Alumni
-    3. Outside tenants (First Come First Serve)
+    3. Outside tenants (First Come First Served)
-    4. The House Corporation has the final discretion on all tenants.

 87. Terms of rent and the lease are to be negotiated between the tenants and the House Corporation appointed representative.

 88. Tenants will be responsible for their own quarters, which must be kept reasonably tidy at all times.
-All Members and tenants will be responsible for the cleanliness of the common areas in the house.
+All Members living in and using the House, and tenants will be responsible for the cleanliness of the common areas in the house.

-89. Members will be fully responsible for the actions of their guests.
+89. Tenants and Members will be fully responsible for the actions of their guests.

 90. Any willful or negligent damage to Fraternity property will be charged to the offender(s) and is payable in full immediately.
 The House Corporation Property Manager, the House Manager, the President and a Chapter Advisory Board delegate shall determine the final amount.

 91. Under no circumstances shall tape be used on the walls in any of the common areas of the chapter house without the permission of Ontario Gamma Property Manager.
 Anything being hung on the walls or windows in common areas requires the approval of the Ontario Gamma Property Manager.

-92. All active Members will be responsible for keeping clean the common living areas of the house including but not limited to; bathrooms, kitchen, living room, stairs, chapter room, outside areas and hallways.
+92. All Active Members will be responsible for keeping clean the common living areas of the house including but not limited to; bathrooms, kitchen, living room, stairs, chapter room, outside areas and hallways.
     1. Common areas are to be kept clean at all times.
     2. House guests are the responsibility of the Member who invites them into the House and the Member carries the liabilities of the House guest.
 Any damage or mess must be repaired/cleaned/paid for by the Member hosting the guest.
 There are no exceptions to this rule.
     3. Any repairs/house projects must be submitted to and approved by the house corporation chair and House Manager